jo-mc/nebulostat/README.md

 Implementing GNU Scientific Library "Running Statistics" in GO. https://www.gnu.org/software/gsl/doc/html/rstat.html

+Requires GO language, and them go build ( or go install)in nebulostat directory.

-Process one number per line.
+** Processes one number per line. **

 Running statistics are estimates with results converging to truth as number of elements increases.
 See GNU reference for more information.

 Usage: Pipe numbers into program (Linux only)